Contributing to the Climate-Health CAFÉ Dataverse Collection#

 • From the main Dataverse landing page, you can find the CAFE Collection by using the Search function at the top of the page.

 • Once you have arrived to the CAFE Collection, find the “Add Data” button by scrolling down the page.
 You will find “Add Data” right above the list of all datasets in the Collection.
+Note that there is an “Add Data” button at the top that will not automatically deposit your data to the CAFE Collection.

 • Select “Add Data” and then “New Dataset” to start your contribution.